haeggee/sergio_jax/README.md

 # `SERGIO-JAX`: Fast Simulation of Single-Cell Gene Expressions

 This is a JAX implementation of [SERGIO](https://www.sciencedirect.com/science/article/pii/S2405471220302878) (Dibaeinia and Sinha, 2020), a simulator for single-cell gene expressions guided by gene regulatory networks (GRNs).
-It is up to 100x faster than the original implementation and can be used to simulate large datasets (~ thousands of genes and cells) within a few seconds on a consumer laptop.
+It is up to 100x faster than the original implementation and can be used to simulate large datasets (~ thousands of genes and cells) within a few seconds on a consumer laptop; *importantly*, it allows automatic-differentiation and backpropagation through the simulator.

 <p align="center">
     <figure>